flancian/garden/agora pkg chapter.md

 The Agora is a project for the betterment of the internet, potentially leading to the betterment of the world.
 To join an Agora, you only need to say you want to join it.

+If you tell an Agora about a resource you care about, the Agora will try to link it and optionally save it for you.

 The Agora as a project is positioned at the intersection of the fields of [[commoning]], [[patterning]] and [[knowledge management]].

 The Agora is a social [[memex]].